availproject/avail-light/p2p-load-test/README.md

 ## Implementation Details

 - Pre-generates a configurable number of blocks on startup
-- Each block is divided into cells (2KB each)
+- Each block is divided into cells (80B for legacy grid, 2KB for multi-proof grid)
 - Cycles through pre-generated blocks to maintain consistent load
 - Uses the same DHT insertion mechanism as the fat client
 - Supports both single-cell and multi-proof cell configurations